denoland/docs/examples/tutorials/sveltekit.md

 });
 ```

 All we are doing here is converting our map to an array so we can see them rendered on the `+page.svelte`.
-Within this page you can remove everything if you'd like or just add the following.
+Within this page you can remove anything you'd like or just add the following.

 ```svelte
 <script lang="ts">